5 time tested things we need to unlock rapid transformation

 Often we notice that when going through a crucible, people tend to use their best trained part -- their mind -- to try to power their way through it.
 But to support new ways of being, it requires embodied repetition.
 Akin to building new muscles at the gym, new ways of being require new ways of embodying the change we seek.
 With embodiment, we drop into a place of deeper awareness where we can listen to our Soul -- our unique desires, callings and gifts.
 And with embodied practice, we genuinely open the door to transforming how we move through the world.

 I don’t know of any other organization that pulls together all 5 of these conditions as intentionally as Hestia.
 These elements are core design principles for every experience we curate.
-And if these 5 pillars call to you at the level of Soul, we hope you’ll join us at an event soon.
+And if these 5 pillars call to you at the level of Soul, we’d love for you to join us at an upcoming event.